-"Monthly Earnings" means your gross monthly income from your Employer in effect just prior to your date of disability.
+"Monthly Earnings" means your gross monthly income from your Employer, including shift differential, in effect just prior to your date of disability.
 It includes your total income before taxes.
-It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
-It does not include income received from commissions, bonuses, overtime pay, any other extra compensation, or income received from sources other than your Employer.
+It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan or flexible spending account.

+It does not include income received from commissions, bonuses, overtime pay or any other extra compensation or income received from sources other than your Employer.